jneem/sweeper/docs/sweep.typ

 #inexact[
 The test at @protect can be seen as an early-stopping optimization, and is not necessary for correctness.
-In particular, if it is difficult to evaluate the test exactly then an approximation with no false positives is also fine.
+In particular, an approximation with no false positives is also fine.
 ]